lee-coates/bashfulmusings/content/post/blogging-with-hugo/index.md

 Finally, serve the draft content, test, commit, push, pull request, 🎶

+## Notes on Hosting
+Because our browsers have everything they need to display html, css, and javascript, no backend server that facilitates web traffic is needed to host a static site like Hugo.
+The browser just needs the address of the files and then it can make all functionality available to the user.
+GitHub enables free hosting for public repositories and has a feature called GitHub Actions to help orchestrate loading the correct files onto their content delivery system.
+This continuous deployment solution makes it possible to have your public files updated automatically on some trigger, preferably a Pull Request.
+This helps ensure the public files match what is on the deployment branch and that these files pass quality checks prior to making it to the cdn.
+GitHub Actions has evolved over the years, but the simplest solution is to create a .github/workflows/hugo.yaml file.
+This file tells GitHub Actions what to do.
+For example, this repos hugo.yaml file:
+- defines a trigger on a push to main (which is secured to require a reviewed pull request)
+- sets up an Ubuntu VM to install Hugo dependencies
+- builds the site
+- loads the contents of the public folder onto GitHub Pages.

+GitHub has a friendly GUI to create this file when you configure GitHub Actions through their website.

 ## More Site Configs
 The last setup related item is the menu, which I decided to define in hugo.toml
 ```